ardislu/cloudflare-pages-url-test/README.md

 # cloudflare-pages-url-test

+## Update January 12, 2023

+This issue has been fixed! 🎉 The bug described below is no longer applicable to `wrangler`.

+---

 When run locally, the `fetch` function does not accept `URL` objects as a resource.
 After running:
 ```
 npx wrangler pages dev .